breck7/thebook/readme.md

 5. Write a method to turn your TreeNotation instance back into a string and ensure that `TreeNotation(PriceListPage).toString()` === `PriceListPage`.

 6. Export the document to a JSON object.
 (Notes: just export strings.
 Note: at this point there are multiple "correct" answers for how to export the `table` as JSON, since we don't have a higher level Tree Language yet that resolves ambiguities)

-#### Exercise 1 Hints

-Tree Notation defines 3 delimiters:
-- Node delimiter symbol (usually new line)
-- Cell delimiter symbol (usually a space, but often a tab instead)
-- Edge symbol (usually a space, but often a tab instead)